 Technology is not reaching its full potential, but we think that world-changing applications are closer (and different) than people realize.

-These lessons summarize what Joe Lonsdale learned from working over many years with Peter Thiel, our chairman and one of our founders.
+These lessons summarize what Joe Lonsdale learned from working over many years with Peter Thiel, a chairman and founder of Palantir.

 By the time that Alexander the Great’s armies had conquered most of the known world, it had become much harder to get the men to fight — even for one of the most talented and inspiring leaders that has ever lived.